Arunabh17oo/Evalo./README.md

 ## 🛡️ Security & Access Control

 - **Admin Account Protection**: Administrators are protected from deletion or role changes to maintain system integrity.
 - **Manual User Management**: Admins can directly add, delete, and approve users within the Admin Hub.
+The backend now ensures **Synchronized Persistence**, automatically fetching and caching users from the database during admin actions.
 - **Approval Workflow**: New signups are gated by a "Pending Approval" view.
 Users can use the **Refresh Status** button to gain instant access once approved by an admin.
+- **Improved UI Feedback**: High-priority **Toast Notifications** with increased visibility and layered z-index ensure administrative feedback is never missed.
 - **Specific Validations**: Clear error messaging (e.g., *"Already registered user sign in instead"*) for better user onboarding.

 ## 🔄 Results & Synchronization